erniebrodeur/bini/README.md

 * bin
  * This directory contains all the scripts themselves.
 This is just so README.md and other files don't show up in PATH.

+# Gemfile:

+The Gemfile here isn't split up per package, it is just a home for the various components so I can run bundle on new hosts and get what I need.